“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 There are some great ticket savings if you pre book your tickets online.
 Book our Early Bird tickets before the end of the year and save £4 per ticket.
 Online tickets after that will save you £2.50 per ticket.
 Just follow the ‘Buy Tickets’ link on the website.
 Family tickets are available too.

 Do you offer facilities for disabled parking?

 There is a car parking for the disabled close to the entrance to the festival and anyone with accredited disabled parking stickers will be able to use.
 If you don’t have a badge you can still drop off near the Castle and then park in the main visitor car park.
 We also have a buggy to take you up and down the Castle driveway to the Castle courtyard if you don’t want to walk up the gentle slope.
 Just ask at the ticket entrance for assistance on arrival or ask any of the stewards wearing green Festival aprons.

 Is there somewhere to leave purchases when you shop?

 There is a Plant Creche running for the full two days of the Festival where you can safely leave your bags for a small donation to charity.
 In the past this has been run by Kenton in Bloom with donations to Kenton in Bloom and Perennial.
 We also have ‘plant sherpas’ who can help carry your bags for you.

 Is there plenty of seating?
-There is seating available in Toby’s Tea Tent and located right around the site, as well as the Courtenay café, the Speakers’ Marquee, Tipi, Victorian Kitchen along with many of the street food sellers who offer some seating.
+There is seating available in the Artisan Barn and seating tent and located right around the site, as well as the Courtenay café, the Speakers’ Hall, Country Gardener Talks Tent along with many of the street food sellers who offer some seating.

 Is it child-friendly?